The 17 Best Sci-Fi Movies on Netflix You Need To Watch

-On Netflix, the best sci-fi movies are often quite difficult to find, particularly older, established classics.
+On Netflix, sci-fi movies are often quite difficult to find -- particularly older, established classics.
 That's why we've decided to create this list.

 We wanted to highlight a few hidden gems, like Synchronic, alongside established classics like Looper and Starship Troopers.
 There are also a few new movies in here like The Colony if you're looking for something you haven't seen before.